 Answer: Quality assurance plans the way in which test process will be monitored within a team and organization.
-Quality control finds buds defects and suggests ways to improve the software.
+Quality control finds defects and suggests ways to improve the software.
 Testing is the process in which quality assurance and quality control find bugs

 6. When Should QA start?

 Answer: QA should begin as soon as possible.
 The earlier QA analysts, testers and leads get involved in the process the more headaches are being prevented later in the development cycle.
 Static tests can be performed before the software is fully functional.